 Tagging doesn’t always work the same for all the Social Media channels.
 Facebook and Twitter work exactly as I stated above.
-However, Instagram, Pinterest, LinkedIn are a little more limited because Tagging in these channels doesn’t always broaden your audience.
-Even so, it still has the value of saying “thank you”, which is better than nothing at all.
+However, Instagram, Pinterest, LinkedIn are a little more limited because Tagging on these channels doesn’t always broaden your audience.
+It still has the value of saying “thank you,” which is better than nothing at all.

 Hashtags (“#”) are another tactic in organic posting that will get you in front of an audience.
 Think of Hashtags as essentially a categorization of peoples’ interests.
 Like Tagging, using Hashtags makes your posts searchable in those categories.
 If someone searches a particular Hashtag, your posts that include that hashtag will show up in their search.

 The biggest mistake I see here is what people choose for Hashtags.
 Most people will Hashtag what a post is about, which seems rather logical.
-But if you are wanting to get in front of a certain audience, then it makes more sense to use Hashtags that your audience would search for.
+But if you want to get in front of a certain audience, then it makes more sense to use Hashtags that your audience would search for.

 You can also create brand-specific Hashtags (i.e., try searching #kakapproved) to make it easy for people to find your business.
 For this tactic, consistency is crucial.

 Results will vary with every channel.
 Instagram and Twitter heavily rely on Hashtags.
-Other channels, like Facebook, LinkedIn, and Pinterest don’t carry too much weight yet, although am sure this will change.
+Other channels, like Facebook, LinkedIn, and Pinterest, don’t carry too much weight yet, although I am sure this will change.
 I will note here that Pinterest’s main form of categorization is its “Boards” functionality.
 Every Post (a.k.a.
-“Pin”) is categorized into a Board as you see here.
+“Pin”) is categorized into a Board, as you see here.
 Then Pinterest wants you to further put your Boards under their pre-defined categories.
 Because of this, Hashtags are not incredibly valuable on Pinterest yet.